 The things that differentiate startups from other businesses fall broadly into three categories: mindset, how they approach the issue that they’re established to solve; methodology, the logistical decisions they use to solve that issue; and market, the value and recognition they have accrued during their lifespan.

 Startups have a growth mindset

 All startups are new businesses, but not every new business is a startup.
 In the words of Stanford professor Steve Blank, a startup is “an organization formed to search for a repeatable and scalable business model.”
 That means that in order to qualify for startup status, a business has to have the inherent possibility for iterative growth.

 This criterion cuts out businesses like grocery stores, lemonade stands, and mom-and-pop storefronts.
-While they can become massive in scope (Walmart is doing pretty well for itself these days), scalability is not a key part of their missions.
+While they

 While this growth is far from guaranteed, the startup mindset stipulates that the potential for a runaway success is worth navigating the long odds to achieve it.
 Often, this growth comes in the form of raising venture capital.

 How a company operates on a day-to-day basis is another factor in whether it should consider itself a startup.
 One key metric to keep an eye on is how many employees an organization has.
 Alex Wilhelm at Crunchbase, who once posited that 100 employees was the upper limit for startups, now puts that number at 500 , but the core idea remains consistent: if your headcount has risen drastically and has formed a more rigid structure, you’ve likely graduated from being considered a startup.